 With a thorough competitive analysis of industry and non-industry competitors, we were able to find and categorize ux patterns that could work for our product.
 These findings helped us analyze and experiment with similar patterns that could work for our experience and users.

-With a clear understanding of our problem and user needs, we outlined several rapid iterations with different architectual information stategies.
+With a clear understanding of our problem and user needs, we outlined several low fidelity iterations with different architectural information strategies.
 We considered lists vs. cards vs. sections and explored possible loading and locked iconography.

 Test, improve, repeat